sawTheDeveloper/sawTheDeveloper/README.md

 - 👋 Hi, I’m @sawTheDeveloper
 - 👀 I’m interested in Marvel
-- 🌱 I’m currently learning dynamic programming
+- 🌱 I’m currently learning data structures and algorithms
 - 💞️ I’m looking to collaborate on web apps
 - 📫 How to reach me however you see fit